mkucz95/churn_prediction/README.md

 - Python 3.6.3
 - PySpark 2.3.2
 - Pandas 0.20.3
+> - Matplotlib 3.0.2
+> - seaborn 0.9.0

 ## Motivation
 I am always eager to learn new frameworks and expand my capabilities, so when I heard about the possibility of a project utilized Apache Spark and Hadoop I was already very intrigued.
 Having learned the basics of Apache Spark's PySpark API, there is no better way of displaying machine learning prowess than in a big data context.
 This project revolves around a key business issue that many firms face; *How can we know which customers want to leave, and how can our marketing department target them?*
 Business applications are what excites me the most about Data Science.
-Proving that I can glean valuable insights from corporate-sized data sources would prove to me that i can say **Big Data** as more than just a buzzword.
+Proving that I can glean valuable insights from corporate-sized data sources would prove to me that I can say **Big Data** as more than just a buzzword.

 ## Repository Organization

     .
     ├──
-    │   ├── Sparkify.ipynb            # initial development on smaller subset
+    │   ├── Sparkify.ipynb            # initial development & EDA on smaller subset of data
-    │   ├── Sparkify-Viz.ipynb        # visualization of data
+    │   ├── Sparkify-Viz.ipynb        # visualization of datafrom EDA and AWS
-    │   ├── sparkify_full.ipynb       # AWS Implementation
+    │   ├── sparkify_full.ipynb       # AWS Implementation and final version
-    │   └── Sparkify.html             # final version of notebook in html
+    │   └── sparkify_full.html        # final version of notebook in html format
     │
     └── ...

 ## Summary
-Three models trained performed exceedingly well.
- 1. Support Vector Machines
- 2. Random Forest
- 3. Gradient Boosted Trees

-Classifying all items in the testing set correctly 1043 (TN) and 279 (TP).
-I performed PCA analysis and found tht 97.69% of the variance in the dataset can be explained by the first 6 principal components, and therefore keeping only those 6 reduces computation but keeps the performance of the models.
-Logistic regression performed weakly as it did not classify any churning users correctly (predicted that no users would churn).
+The final chosen model is a Random Forest classifier which was chosen due to it being the fastest model to train and generate predictions by half being twice as fast as the next fastest model.
+The classifier that predicted on a dataset of reduced dimensionality still managed exceptional performance.
+The final dataset was of reduced dimensionality through principal component analysis that explained >97% of the variance in the dataset.

+The most interesting part of examining the features of the model is that it actually uses a much simpler version of the random forest classifier than the OOTB version.
+Instead of creating 32 decision trees that classify each instance, it only creates 10 during training, and lets the trees vote during prediction.
+The fact that this model did not make mistakes in validation or testing datasets suggests that it is a robust model.

 ## Acknowledgements
  - [PySpark Window Functions](https://databricks.com/blog/2015/07/15/introducing-window-functions-in-spark-sql.html)